-Collagen Supplements are receiving an unprecedented level of attention from global media, fashion and beauty industry, social media influencers as well as the medical community.
+Collagen Supplements are receiving an unprecedented level of attention from global media, the fashion and beauty industry, social media influencers as well as the medical community.
 This new level of exposure is seeing the potential markets for this product expanding at a rapid pace.
 However, due to the wide and varying nature of benefits that including collagen supplements into your daily routine can provide, we have seen very different target markets emerge as a result.
 These individual and unique markets each have their own reasons for being interested in taking collagen as a supplement, and we markets need to tailor our messaging to match these needs.

 Market 1 – Health and Beauty Enthusiasts

-Most likely the largest potential market for Collagen Supplements is that of health and beauty enthusiasts who are wanting aesthetic improvements to their outward appearance, including skin, hair and nails.
+Most likely the largest potential market for collagen Supplements is that of health and beauty enthusiasts who are wanting aesthetic improvements to their outward appearance, including skin, hair, and nails.
 Whilst this market is dominated by women, we are starting to see a steady increase in the male population’s interest in this revolutionary product.
 The main marketable benefits for the health and beauty market is the increased level of bioavailable collagen that is available to their bodies when they supplement their intake of this powerful protein.
 From here we are able to provide evidence that users of collagen peptides report drastic improvements to their overall appearance in a short space of time, including skin vitality and elasticity, reduction in the appearance of fine lines and wrinkles as well as improvements in skin tone and glow.

-The over 30’s market is somewhat similar to the health and beauty market, but will also most likely be interested in incorporating collagen supplements into their diets for the extended benefits of increased energy levels and preventative muscle, bone and joint health support.
+The over 30’s market is somewhat similar to the health and beauty market, but will also most likely be interested in incorporating collagen supplements into their diets for the extended benefits of increased energy levels and preventative muscle, bone, and joint health support.
 The over 30’s market is steadily growing in the industry and brands should be focussing on providing evidence and support materials that illustrate a more holistic view of the benefits of collagen as a supplement.